dchudz/predcomps/notes/renormalize-weights.md

 ```

-Now we form pairs and compute Weights as described in the paper.
-Here's a sample of the resulting data frame of pairs:
+Now we form pairs and compute weights as described in the paper.
+Here's a sample of the resulting data frame of pairs, just to get a sense of what it looks like:

 ```r